NFL Roughing the Passer. The Rules on Sacking the Quarterback

 The defensive player who is in pursuit of a quarterback has to make a reasonable effort to avoid hitting the passer once he releases the ball.
-A late hit on the quarterback after he has thrown a pass is often called "roughing the passer," and it results in a 15-yard penalty and an automatic first down for the offensive team.
+A late hit on the quarterback after he has thrown a forward pass is often called flagged as a roughing the passer penalty, and it results in a 15-yard gain and an automatic first down for the offensive team.

 Hitting in the Head

 Hitting a quarterback in the head is always a foul, even if he is in possession of the ball.
-Defensive players must get to the quarterback and hit him below the helmet to avoid penalty and record a sack.
+Defensive players must get to the quarterback and hit him below the helmet and neck area to avoid a penalty and record a sack.

 Hitting Too Low

 The hit must be above the knee to be legal.
-This penalty is often called on pass rushers who are blocked to the ground, but they continue to scramble toward quarterback and end up hitting him below the knee, exposing him to serious injury.
+This penalty is often called on pass rushers who are blocked to the ground, but they continue to scramble toward the quarterback and end up hitting him below the knee, exposing him to serious injury.